sroeschus/sroeschus.github.io/content/posts/ksm_smart_scan/index.md

 ## Optimizations
-The smart scan feature also adds an optimization: it takes the history of scanning pages into account and skips the pages scanning, if de-duplication was not successful at previous attempts.
+The smart scan feature also adds an optimization: it takes the history of page scanning into account and skips pages , if de-duplication was not successful at previous attempts.

-How often a page is skipped is dependent on how often de-deduplication has been tried so far.
+How often a page is skipped is dependent on how often de-deduplication has been tried unsuccessfully so far.
 The number of skips is calculated dynamically and is currently limited to 8.
 This value has shown to be effective with different workloads.

 | Current skip value | New value |